-Arkansas State Dental Hygienists Association Endowed Scholarship
+Arkansas State Dental Hygienists Association Scholarship

-Established in 2000 by the Arkansas State Dental Hygienists Association, this scholarship is awarded to an exemplary upper-level student in the dental hygiene program.
-The scholarship recipient is selected for his or her high academic performance, leadership qualities, and professionalism.
+The Arkansas State Dental Hygienists' Association scholarship was established in 2000.
+The purpose of this scholarship is to award an exemplary upper-level student in the dental hygiene program.

 Delta Dental Plan of Arkansas Endowed Scholarship